bjornmeansbear/sentence-a-day/README.md

 20190118 The philosophical issue I run into here is, well, what exactly is my goal as a designer? what do I want to design? is desinging solving any of the problems I am pointing out -- did it just create them in the first place?
 20190118 The Libre Designer; The Sustainabilitist Designer; Are the tools the connection? are these things the same?
 It feels like a synergy...
 20190119 Is this also how vernacular patterns/building come into the picture -- are free/libre open models the new vernacular (is that how I make my designing today more like the way say a Cape Cod house comes together?)
+20190120 It is good to experience other spaces, other realms, where what graphic design is used for is different (and how graphic design looks is understood differently).